antony-a-n/Setting-up-and-Load-Balancing-RDS-read-replica-using-route53/README.md

 The headache is low, you can concentrate on your application.

-Let's make a simple mysql read replicas and load balance it with route 53
+Let's make a simple mysql read replica model and load balance it with route 53.

 Our setup will by like the following.